makrai/notes/kornai23-vector-sem.md

     primitive and derived, intermediary or final, the same way
   * characteristic of early combinatorial system like the untyped lambda calculus (Church, 1936) and categorial grammar (Ajdukiewicz, 1935)
   * maintained in all implementations of 4lang , be they by
     * Eilenberg machines (which directly formalize spreading activation), by
     * (hyper)graph kernel methods (Ghosh+ 2018), or by
-    * direct linear algebraic manipulation.
+    * direct linear algebraic manipulation

 ### 5. MarkedClause ~> DefaultClause|PositionClause|ComplexClause|Clause